Think Spain is all sun, sand, and siestas? Think again with our list of 30 facts about Spain that you might not know.

-1. It’s the EU’s second-largest country
+1. The EU’s second-largest country

-Spain – or the Kingdom of Spain, to give the country it’s official title is the second-largest country in the European Union after France.
+Spain – or the Kingdom of Spain, to give the country its official title – is the second-largest country in the European Union after France.
 It measures up at around 506,000 square kilometers if you include the Canary Islands and the Spanish territories along the North African coastline.

-2. It was once a number of separate kingdoms
+2. Once a number of separate kingdoms

 Like many other European countries, what we know as modern-day Spain was once a collection of individual kingdoms.
 That changed in the 15th century when Fernando of Aragon and Isabel of Castile married and united their respective kingdoms.
-And if you thought learning one new language was hard enough, most of these kingdoms had their own language!
+And if you thought learning one new language was hard enough, most of these kingdoms had their own language, too!

 There are an estimated 440 million native Spanish speakers around the world, second only to Mandarin.
-But while Spanish is the official language of Spain, the regional languages of Catalan, Basque (Euskara) and Galician (Galego) all have official status in their respective regions.
+But while Spanish is the official language of Spain, the regional languages of Catalan, Basque (Euskara), and Galician (Galego) all have official status in their respective regions.

 4. Nudity is legal in Spain

-5. At 47 million, Spain has the fifth largest population in Europe
+5. Has the fifth-largest population in Europe

 6. Spanish people live longer…